In January 2023 WDF launches its new application procedure.

-WDF funds projects devoted to improving diabetes care and prevention in developing countries included in the OECD Development Assistance Committee (DAC) List of ODA Recipients.
+WDF funds projects devoted to improving diabetes care and prevention in low- and middle-income countries included in the OECD Development Assistance Committee (DAC) List of ODA Recipients.
 See the current DAC List.

 We fund projects with a poverty focus in line with WDF's Code of Conduct.
 These projects should be sustainable and require minimum WDF funding for salaries and indirect costs.